Skip to main content

 Central reader/writer for all persisted state.
 Handles localStorage migration on first load.
 Initialization:

-After migration, all state moves to disk and localStorage is no longer used.
+On first app launch, tries to read from write_runtime_state (Rust), then falls back to localStorage keys: After migration, all state moves to disk and localStorage is no longer used.
 Persistence: Every call to setRuntimeState(patch) immediately:

 1. Merges patch into in-memory _state